Maiker260/alexa_pc_control_voice/README.md

 ### 2. Download the Client Application

-- Download the `AlexaPcVoiceControl.zip` file from this repository:
+- Download the `AlexaPcVoiceControl.zip` file from this repository.

 ### 3. Prepare Cloudflare